How to Start a Food Business in India

 How much capital is needed for a food business?

-Startup capital varies, but basic launch usually starts ₹50,000–₹10 Lakhs depending on product and production scale.
+Startup capital varies, but the basic launch usually starts at ₹50,000–₹10 Lakhs, depending on product and production scale.

 How to develop a food product recipe for business?